dominic-source/alx-system_engineering-devops/0x00-shell_basics/README.md

 Project 8 - delete betty
 Project 9 - delete my_first_directory from tmp
-Project 10 - Change the current directory to the previous one
+Project 10 - Change the current directory to the previous one Project 11 - list the directories in current directory, parent directory, and /boot directory